electricimp/BQ25895/README.md

         return;
     }

-    server.log("Voltage (ADC): " + voltage + "V");
+    server.log("Charge Termination Voltage: " + voltage + "V");
 });
 ```

 ### getVBUSVoltage(*callback*) ###

 This method gets the V<sub>BUS</sub> voltage based on ADC conversion.
-This is the input voltage.
+This is the input voltage to the BQ25895.
 If the request is successful, the result will be a float: the V<sub>BUS</sub> voltage in Volts, returned via the function passed into the method's *callback* parameter.

 #### Parameters ####